-The minimum superannuation contribution is 11.5% at 1 July 2024, set to rise to 12% on 1 July 2025.
+The minimum superannuation contribution is 12% at 1 July 2025.

 1. CLAUSE 15.1 - STAPLED SUPERANNUATION REQUIREMENTS

 From 1 November 2021, if a new employee does not choose a superannuation fund, the employer must ask the Australian Taxation Office (ATO) if the employee has a stapled superannuation fund (a fund which is able to accept contributions from the employer and of which the employee is an existing member).
 If the ATO provides stapled fund details, the employer must make contributions to the employee's stapled fund to satisfy superannuation choice of fund requirements.